dgraph-io/dgraph/wiki/content/howto/index.md

 To debug a running Dgraph cluster, first copy the postings ("p") directory to another location.
 If the Dgraph cluster is not running, then you can use the same postings directory with the debug tool.

+If the “p” directory has been encrypted, then the debug tool will need to use the --keyfile <path-to-keyfile> option.
+This file must contain the same key that was used to encrypt the “p” directory.
 {{% /notice %}}

 The `dgraph debug` tool can be used to inspect Dgraph's posting list structure.